 Antique stores and shops around the brick lined streets of Rockville invite you stop by for a visit.
 You never know where you might find that one of a kind item you have been looking for, or something no one else has.
 The Covered Bridge Art Gallery on the north side of the square is open daily for your viewing of local artists display.

 The Historic Ritz Theater is home to the Parke Players.
-It is located ½ block west of the square, they provide entertainment, including the traditional melodrama, for the entire family during the festival.
-Tickets are $7.00 for all seats and the doors open 1 hour prior to curtain time.
+It is located ½ block west of the square, they provide entertainment for the entire family during the festival.
+Doors are open and tickets are available 1 hour prior to curtain time.

-Bridgeton offers a wide array of crafters and vendors, a gristmill, the 1878 House, and Case Log Cabin.
+Bridgeton offers a wide array of crafters and vendors, a gristmill, the 1878 House, Case Log Cabin, and 1925 school house.

 Montezuma is home to the "Hog Roast" with many activities scheduled daily.